zaksabeast/PokemonRNGGuides/guides/sm/en/Egg RNG Without Masuda Method or Shiny Charm.md

 1. For the "Current Status" section in 3DSRNGTool input the current egg seeds of your game.

-   - Using PCalc, press `Start + Down` ingame to bring up the egg seed window and input them into 3DSRNGTool.
+   - Using PCalc, press `Start + Down` in-game to bring up the egg seed window and input them into 3DSRNGTool.

 2. Do not check the "Main RNG Egg (PID)" box.
 We will be doing this later.

 3. For "Filters", input the info for the egg you are wanting.

 4. Do not check the "Shiny Only" box even if you are wanting a shiny egg.
-Shininess will be RNG'd separately.
+The ESV of the egg will be RNG'd separately.

 5. Input "0" as the starting frame.